Victor-2000/HTML_CSS_tutorial/notes.md

 # 3.1 Your First Stylesheet

-- For importing CSS you should use <link rel="stylesheet" href="address" />
+- For importing CSS you should use &lt;link rel="stylesheet" href="address" />
 - Most of the tags have style attributes which can accept CSS as input for the current tag. (you can change display style)
 - CSS is usually represented in the shape "propertyName: